For the middle class, urban fiddle player of today

 Less athletic but equally demanding tricks developed along more conventional lines; the double shuffle or “hokum bowing” is a flashy pattern of triplets carrying across two bars; this was popularised by jazz fiddler Joe Venuti in the late 1920’s, incorporated into “The Beaumont Rag”, and reached its apogee in the tune “Orange Blossom SpeciaL” in the 1940’s.

 Fiddle contests (a term more or less synonymous with fiddle conventions) were hugely popular all across the States for over two centuries.
 Most were small, local affairs in schoolhouses or courthouses, but many were huge, attracting dozens of fiddlers and thousands of eager fans.
-I was possible for a fiddler who was prepared to travel to attend three or four contest a week, earning cash prizes or produce of some kind; these prizes would have been particularly welcome when the conventions reached their peak, which was in the gloomy years of the Great Depression.
+A fiddle contest in Joplin, Missouri in 1926 is reported to have attracted 4000 listeners.
+It was possible for a fiddler who was prepared to travel to attend three or four contest a week, earning cash prizes or produce of some kind; these prizes would have been particularly welcome when the conventions reached their peak, which was in the gloomy years of the Great Depression.

 The poster for a typical contest, held in Dekalb County, Alabama in 1933, boasted;